When you're in your 50s, you may be starting to look forward to what retirement might hold. Make the most of these years to map out your future.

 - Avoid taking early distributions.
 Be aware that withdrawing cash from your retirement accounts before age 55 or 59 ½ (depending on the plan) can carry high taxes and early withdrawal penalties.

-Review and update your retirement plan
+Review and update your investment strategy

 Are you on track to reach your retirement goals?
 Consider reviewing and updating your retirement plan and assure your asset allocation is still in line with your risk tolerance.